 Earnings Preview: Earthstone Energy (ESTE) Q1 Earnings Expected to Decline

-Earthstone Energy (ESTE) is expected to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended March 2020.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+The market expects Earthstone Energy (ESTE) to deliver a year-over-year decline in earnings on higher revenues when it reports results for the quarter ended March 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate